Movie theater: Early dedicated movie theatres

-The Korsør Biograf Teater, in Korsør, Denmark, opened in August 1908 and is the oldest known movie theatre still in continuous operation.
+The Korsør Biograf Teater, in Korsør, Denmark, opened in August 1908 and is the oldest known movie theater still in continuous operation.

 Design

 Traditionally a movie theater, like a stage theater, consists of a single auditorium with rows of comfortable padded seats, as well as a foyer area containing a box office for buying tickets.
 Movie theaters also often have a concession stand for buying snacks and drinks within the theater's lobby.
 Other features included are film posters, arcade games and washrooms.
 Stage theaters are sometimes converted into movie theaters by placing a screen in front of the stage and adding a projector; this conversion may be permanent, or temporary for purposes such as showing arthouse fare to an audience accustomed to plays.
 The familiar characteristics of relatively low admission and open seating can be traced to Samuel Roxy Rothafel, an early movie theater impresario.
 Many of these early theaters contain a balcony, an elevated level across the auditorium above the theater's rearmost seats.
 The rearward main floor "loge" seats were sometimes larger, softer, and more widely spaced and sold for a higher price.
-In conventional low pitch viewing floors the preferred seating arrangement is to use staggered rows.
+In conventional low pitch viewing floors, the preferred seating arrangement is to use staggered rows.
 While a less efficient use of floor space this allows a somewhat improved sight line between the patrons seated in the next row toward the screen, provided they do not lean toward one another.

 "Stadium seating", popular in modern multiplexes, actually dates back to the 1920s.
 The 1922 Princess Theatre in Honolulu, Hawaii featured "stadium seating", sharply raked rows of seats extending from in front of the screen back towards the ceiling.
 It gives patrons a clear sight line over the heads of those seated in front of them.
 Modern "stadium seating" was utilized in IMAX theaters, which have very tall screens, beginning in the early 1970s.

 Rows of seats are divided by one or more aisles so that there are seldom more than 20 seats in a row.
 This allows easier access to seating, as the space between rows is very narrow.
 Depending on the angle of rake of the seats, the aisles have steps.
 In older theaters, aisle lights were often built into the end seats of each row to help patrons find their way in the dark.
 Since the advent of stadium theaters with stepped aisles, each step in the aisles may be outlined with small lights to prevent patrons from tripping in the darkened theater.
 In movie theaters, the auditorium may also have lights that go to a low level, when the movie is going to begin.
-Theaters often have booster seats for children and other short people to put on the seat, to sit higher, for a better view.
+Theaters often have booster seats for children and other people of short stature to place on the seats to allow them to sit higher, for a better view.
 Many modern theaters have accessible seating areas for patrons in wheelchairs.
 See also luxury screens below.